 The two pins marked in grey in the wrong type DIN plug will prevent the plug from being inserted into C64 A/V jack.
 But not to worry in case you’re holding the wrong type of plug in your hand, these two pins can be cut off or pulled out from the connector plug.
 In any ordinary A/V cable they are not needed anyway.
 Here is the Video port pinout:

-Some early C64′s had 5-pin Video port that are missing the pins 6-8.
+Some early C64s had a 5-pin Video port that are missing the pins 6-8.
 It means there’s not separate chroma signal available there.
 In other words: no S-Video, only composite available via the video port.

 If we are looking at the numbers in this fascinating research of the number of manufactured Commodore 64s, we can assume that roughly 70% of Commodore 64s have the power line at Video port.
 And those are the latter 70%, meaning they are likely in the majority of C64s still existing and in operating condition.